jagotu/BACIL/thesis_text/thesis_text.md

 ### Case study

-For a case study, let's look into optmizing a specific parser call.
+For a case study, let's look into optimizing a specific parser call.
 As specified in [Design goals](#design-goals), we designed the parser so that trivial queries, e.g. queries for a metadata item at a constant index, would only result in a compilation constant.
 Is that the case?
 Let's see the compilation graph (in commit 42e5cb2e6e34956aca75be0c4c71ac7eb0f4bea8) after TruffleTier for a function returning `method.getComponent().getTableHeads().getTypeDefTableHead().skip(1).getFlags()`:

 ![alt](parseraccess_bad.svg)